Aylesbury Gardening Society

 The following were re-elected to serve on the committee for a further 3 years:

-Also, Mr R Murray, who had been co-opted onto the committee, was elected to the committee.
+Also, Mr C Turner, who had been co-opted onto the committee, was elected to the committee.

-Mr Len Rose had indicated he was retiring from the committee after 19 years.
-The president thanked Mr Rose for his contribution to the Society and presented him with a gift in recognition of his service.
+Mrs Lesley Ridgway had indicated she was retiring from the committee after 9 years.
+The president thanked Mrs. Ridgway for her contribution to the Society and presented her with a gift in recognition of her service.

-After the meeting we were entertained by Colin Oakes who gave a very informative and entertaining talk on Pirates, Smugglers and Press-gangs.
+After the meeting we were entertained by Colin Oakes who gave a very informative and entertaining talk on Marylebone, not just a station.

 The winners, Turnfurlong Junior School pupils with Chairman, Ken Keasley, President Ray James and Mayor Tom Hunter-Watts SCHOOLS POTATO CHALLENGE